 Students who gain an average mark of 70 or more and have no mark below 40 will be eligible for the award of a Distinction.
 Those gaining an average mark of 60 or more and have no mark below 40 will be awarded eligible for a Merit.

-For PG Certificates
+For PG Certificates (60 credits)

-To pass the Postgraduate Certificate students must gain an average mark of 50 or more in modules worth 60 credits and have no mark below 40.
+To pass the Postgraduate Certificate students must gain an average mark of 50 or more and have no mark below 40.